keithfancher/tvmv/README.md

 - [x] Search for shows right from the command-line.
 - [x] Write portable filenames: Windows-friendly, Mac-friendly, and (of course!)
 Linux-friendly.
-- [x] Autodetect season/episode numbers in filenames.
+- [x] Autodetect season/episode numbers and show names in filenames.
 - [x] Autodetect language metadata in subtitle filenames.
 - [x] Easy to install: a single binary file with no external dependencies.
 - [x] Support for Linux, Mac OS, and Windows.